limettejs/website/docs/getting-started/adding-interactivity.md

 When you need to add interactivity to your page, you can use **islands**.

 Islands, just like page components, are just web components.
 The difference is that they are bundled and delivered to the client.
-They are initially server side rendered, but then are hydrated in the browser.
+They are Client-Side Rendered (CSR) by default, but they can be Server-Side Rendered (SSR) by using the `ssr`attribute.

 Islands can use any lifecycle callbacks.